 An adenoma is a benign tumor or growth that is identified and can usually be removed during a colonoscopy.
 Most colon cancers develop from adenomatous polyps.
 If a benign adenoma is left to grow in the colon, it can become malignant over time.

-When interviewing gastroenterologists for a colonoscopy, potential patients should be looking for a physician with an ADR of at least 15 percent in women and 25 percent in men.
+When interviewing gastroenterologists for a colonoscopy, potential patients should be looking for a physician with an Adenoma Detection Rate of at least 15 percent in women and 25 percent in men.
 Gastroenterologists take great pride in their ADR because it is a direct measure of the effectiveness of the colonoscopy that they offer.

 A female gastroenterologist who sees mostly younger female patients may have a lower ADR than a doctor who sees mostly older male patients.
 This does not make her any less competent.
 The difference in ADR may say more about the patients the doctors see rather than the expertise of two gastroenterologists.

-A high ADR is often a sign of a gastroenterologist who spends a longer amount of time inspecting the large intestine.
+A high Adenoma Detection Rate is often a sign of a gastroenterologist who spends a longer amount of time inspecting the large intestine.
 A colonoscopy is performed with a colonoscope that is passed through the rectum, and advanced until it stops near the appendix in the right colon.
 When the scope is fully inserted, the gastroenterologist will begin systematically inspecting the colon for polyps while slowly withdrawing the scope.

-A quality colonoscopy begins with a quality bowel preparation, and even the best doctor cannot do that for you.
-Did you know that you also receive a score for your part of the colonoscopy?
-Your doctor rates the effectiveness of your colon prep and gives you a score.
-If you have followed all preparation guidelines and have completely cleansed your colon, you have given your doctor every advantage to find and remove any precancerous polyps.
-An inadequate preparation could cause your doctor to miss a potentially dangerous lesion.
-Remember, if you are of average risk, a clear colonoscopy means that you do not have to repeat the procedure again for 10 years.
-Take the utmost care in your bowel cleanse and follow all instructions to the last detail.
+A quality colonoscopy begins with a thorough bowel preparation, and even the best doctor cannot do that for the patient.
+Patients also receive a score for their part of the colonoscopy.
+A doctor rates the effectiveness of each patient’s colon prep and gives them a score.
+If patients follow all colonoscopy preparation guidelines and have completely cleansed colons, doctors have every advantage in finding and removing precancerous polyps.